goharbor/harbor/docs/user_guide.md

    - **LDAP Scope**: The scope to search for LDAP/AD users.
 Select from **Subtree**, **Base**, and **OneLevel**.

      ![Basic LDAP configuration](img/ldap_auth.png)
-1. If you manage user authentication with LDAP groups, configure the group settings.
+1. If you want to manage user authentication with LDAP groups, configure the group settings.
    - **LDAP Group Base DN**: The base DN from which to lookup a group in LDAP/AD.
 For example, `ou=groups,dc=example,dc=com`.
    - **LDAP Group Filter**: The filter to search for LDAP/AD groups.
 For example, `objectclass=groupOfNames`.
    - **LDAP Group GID**: The attribute used to name an LDAP/AD group.
 For example, `cn`.